madooei/leetcode-practice/README.md

 ### 2. Test Your Setup

-Navigate to the `hello-world` folder and open `Main.java`.
+Navigate to the `hello-world` folder and open `HelloWorldSolution.java`.
 You should see two options above the `main` method:

 - **Run** - Execute the program
 - **Debug** - Run with debugging capabilities